 Administration of User Rights

-In Jedox, these access rights are hierarchically defined as follows:
+In Jedox, the access rights are hierarchically defined as follows:

 |S (splash)||Exists only for the cell data rights object.
 It includes writing into consolidated cells and (indirectly) their children, down to the lowest level.|